-The price you are being charged for propane can vary widely from the prices that EIA publishes.
-EIA publishes the average of the prices reported to us by respondents to our surveys.
-They do not include taxes, or any premiums or discounts that you may be charged or offered by your propane supplier.
-They are only a general guide to propane prices in your area.
+The price you are being charged for propane can vary widely from the propane prices that the U.S. Energy Information Administration (EIA) publishes.
+EIA publishes the average of the prices reported by respondents to surveys.
+The prices do not include taxes, or any premiums or discounts that you may be charged or offered by a propane supplier.
+The propane prices that EIA publishes are only a general guide for propane prices in your area.

-We cannot tell you if you are being charged a reasonable or fair price for your propane.
+EIA cannot tell you if you are being charged a reasonable or fair price for propane.
 There is no government regulation or control of propane prices.
-If you think you are being charged unfairly by your propane supplier, you may contact your local Better Business Bureau and/or your state consumer protection agency, usually administered by the Attorney General.
+If you think you are being charged unfairly by a propane supplier, you may contact your local Better Business Bureau and/or your state consumer protection agency, usually administered by the Attorney General.
 They may be able to assist you.

 Other FAQs about Prices

 - Are the prices that EIA publishes adjusted for inflation?

 - Does EIA have energy consumption and price data for cities, counties, or by zip code?